The Compost Protocol

 Sustainability

-Storage isn’t infinite. by composting old anonymous content:
+Storage isn’t infinite.
+By composting old anonymous content:

 Intentional Friction

-the 7-day expiration creates natural upgrade pressure:
+The 7-day expiration creates natural upgrade pressure:

 Resource Respect